mlberkeley/Data-Science-Decal-Website/README.md

 - This site is run of Jekyll, a ruby Gem that generates static sites.
 - To use this repo make sure you have Jekyll [installed](https://jekyllrb.com/docs/installation/)
+- Run `bundle install` in the directory to install dependencies
 - To debug this site, run `jekyll serve` to create a local server.
 Go to the specified url (probably http://127.0.0.1:4000/decals/DSD/) to see the site.
 - To generate the static site, run `jekyll build`.
 This generates the stie and puts it in the `_site` directory.
 (Only really need to do this on the OCF machine (see below))